Sexual Assault……What is it?

 What should I do if I have been assaulted:

-· If you can, report the assault to campus police at 443-885-3103.
+- If you can, report the assault to local police (911) or campus police at 443-885-3103.
 The police can help you understand the legal aspects and proceedings of the assault.
 The more sexual assaults that are reported, the more perpetrators are arrested and convicted.
 All forms of sexual assault are viewed as serious University offenses.

-· File the report with the Office of Vice President of Student Affairs (443-885-3527).
+- File a report with the EEO/Diversity Office on campus (443-885-3559).
 If the accused perpetrator is a Morgan State University student, then a victim may initiate judicial action regardless of whether she or he has filed criminal charges.
 Also, a victim may request a change in on-campus living situation and other accommodations relating to the assault.

-· Talking about the incident and expressing your emotions with a University Counselor will aid in your healing.
+- Talk about the incident and express your emotions with a University Counselor.
+This will aid in your healing.

 Helping Family and Friends